ajrosen/Bitwarden-Accelerator/README.md

 * Download an item's attachments
 * Limit searches to a single vault and/or collection to prevent shoulder-surfing
 * View any item in a separate window to copy/paste multiple fields easily
+* View any item's fields within Alfred when using a [Universal Action](https://www.alfredapp.com/universal-actions/)
 * (Optional) Automatically sync vault in the background using a MacOS Launch Agent

 ---